KishoreKavali0409/Advanced-Supply-Chain-Demand-Prediction/README.md

 (Ensure to install all dependencies via `pip install -r requirements.txt`)

-## Contact / Author

-For questions or support, please contact the project maintainer.

 ---

 This project provides a comprehensive solution for demand forecasting and inventory optimization with an easy-to-use web interface and detailed reporting capabilities.